The 10 Best Cursor Competitors and Alternatives in 2026

 Yes, Zed and Cline are open-source alternatives to Cursor.
 They give you full control over the AI models you choose and the deployment method.

-What’s the best Cursor alternative for full-stack apps?
+What’s the best Cursor alternative for internal tools?

 Stay tuned for updates